hashicorp/da-connect-demo/kubernetes/README.md

 ```bash
 make get_k8s_config
 ```

-We then need to set an environment variable pointing to the downloaded configuration
+We can then set an environment variable pointing to the downloaded configuration

 ```bash
 export KUBECONFIG=$(pwd)/kube_config.yml